Islam in Taiwan: Islamic food

 In March 2013, 16 restaurants around Taiwan were given halal certification, in a move to make Taiwan more attractive to Muslim tourists thereby expanding tourism in Taiwan.
 The certificates were issued by the Tourism Bureau in collaboration with CMA.
 The restaurants covered are in Taipei, New Taipei, Taoyuan City, Taichung, Tainan, Hualien and Taitung.
 These restaurants cover a wide variety of food, including Chinese, Taiwanese, Indian, Thai, Turkish and Egyptian cuisine.
 This move brings the total number of halal restaurants throughout Taiwan to 31.
 Liu Hsi-lin, deputy director-general of the bureau, said during the ceremony that people from different countries and different religions will have different needs.
 The key to develop Taiwan's tourism industry is to show respect for these diverse needs.
 He said that Taiwan is aiming at attracting Muslim tourists from Indonesia, Malaysia and Singapore.
 Thus the bureau, together with the CMA, try to help the local tourist industries cater to the needs of Muslim visitors.
 Also present at the ceremony is Salahuding Ma, secretary-general of CMA.

 According to TAITRA, in June 2013 there were almost 150 Taiwanese companies who have obtained Halal certification with another 130 are still in the certification process, thus creating small local Muslim industries.

 There are currently four slaughterhouses in Taiwan that provide halal meat, which are one in Taipei and three in Yunlin.

 In June 2018, the Taipei City Government announced the introduction of vending machines that sell Halal-certified foods.
 The initial installation of the machines shall take place nearby universities and colleges with high number of Muslim students.
+Several FamilyMart stores in Taipei have included various halal products on their shelves.

-The Liuhe Night Market in Sinsing District, Kaohsiung has begun selling halal foods at its stalls.
+The Liouhe Night Market in Sinsing District, Kaohsiung has begun selling halal foods at its stalls.
 In 2019, the government provided subsidies to a number of stalls of the night market to encourage them to apply for halal certifications from the International Muslim Tourism Industry Development Association.